EazyAlvaro/YART-packages/README.md

 - http://127.0.0.1:8000/pkgs/html a basic responsive layout with Bootstrap 4

 ## Known issues
 - The requirement for piped dependencies has not been implemented.
-I chose to prioritize tests instead.
+    I chose to prioritize tests instead: i prefer shipping a subset of features that is tested, over shipping anything which is untested.
-- Hyphenated key names are invalid.
+- Hyphenated key names are invalid, this became an issue in the template
+- Minor spacing glitches in the Description field
+- The HTML template does not separate visual includes/components in their own little  files, as this was a Nice-To-Have i didn't prioritize on cleanliness, but merely wanted to demonstrate a basic conceptual grasp of the material.

 ### Timelog